Raboro/obsidian-timer-plugin/README.md

 ## Settings
 You can set the numbers of the timer buttons in the settings.
 Also you can insert only seconds/minutes or hours for one button.
 The number you insert gets an increasing and decreasing button.

+You can also stack the timer buttons over each other.

+Also it's possible to use another time format displayed in the ui.
+Default is shown in the screenshot on the top.
+But you can also enable verbose format and directly see the numbers: ``12m 00s``.
+If you wanna get rid of the ``00s`` you can enable the last setting 'Remove not set values in verbose time format' to get ``12m``

 ![Settings Demo image](assets/SettingsDemo.png)